phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Create a Sim Checklist issue using template [sim_checklist.md](https://github.com/phetsims/phet-info/blob/master/checklists/sim_checklist.md).
 Use "{{TITLE}} Master Checklist" as the issue name.
 Assign to @ariel-phet.

 In your working copy of perennial repo:
 - [ ] Add the new repo to `perennial/data/active-repos`.
 Commit and push.
 Then pull perennial-alias so these two checkouts stay in sync.
 If needed immediately, run `cd perennial/ && grunt generate-data` and commit and push to update data lists.
-Otherwise it is done every night as part of daily grunt work.
+Otherwise it is done every night as part of daily grunt work.  _Note that your sim won't run in phetmarks until this is done._

 Other:
 - [ ] Navigate to https://bayes.colorado.edu/dev/phettest/ and click the "Refresh perennial, perennial-alias, and chipper" button.
 If you do not know the password, please ask another developer.